PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Verify Activity

-Verifies that the current activity matches the given activity.
-When the verify fails, the test will continue execution, logging the failure.
-The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
+Verifies that the current activity being run on the mobile device matches the given activity.
+When the verify fails, the test will continue execution, logging the failure. <p> The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
 For example: appPackage=example,appActivity=example

 ### Usage